slaFFik/buddypress-groups-extras/readme.txt

 * Changed: Various visual improvements were introduced in plugin admin area, specifically on the Sets and Allowed Groups tabs.
 * Changed: Group admins now need to confirm that they want to import the set of fields.
 * Changed: Rename the "General" group extras menu item to "Settings".
+* Changed: Group's "Activity"/"Home" navigation link is hard coded in BuddyPress to always be the first one, so disable its reordering.
 * Fixed: A fatal error is thrown when the BuddyPress plugin is deactivated, props @emaralive.
 * Fixed: Cleaned up deprecated BuddyPress functions that were still used in various places.
 * Fixed: Various security improvements in different parts of the plugin, props Marek Mikita.